 On the horizon the clouds had parted into a mist, whisked away by the drives of the array of Gamma-Class Heavy Strike-Cruisers that were descending from orbit onto a path right up the valley toward their position.

 “Let’s kick the door in!
 Cover your heads!”

 A pinpoint of light winked at tip of the cannon slung under the belly of the lead cruiser.
 Laurel and the squad threw themselves to the ground, covering their heads as the super-sonic round impacted on the gravitational distortion behind them.
 The ripple of the shock-wave engulfed the area in a roar of sound, light, and debris.

 Even on their perch several clicks out from the Ssin fortifications, the squad felt the full force of the strike.

 “I take what I said back!
 Who the hell authorized the firing of a Jump Cannon in atmosphere!?” shouted Ben over the noise.

 Laurel uncovered her head as a shower of grit rained down on them, the dust from the impact clearing steadily.
 The roar gave way to the steadily increasing wine of afterburners.
 Looking up into the sky she caught sight of the first wave of starfighters as they blew by overhead, unloading a salvo of missile fire on the Ssin ground forces before pulling up to skim over the top of the distortion.

-The radio was alive on multiple channels, with orders being give and status updates coming in from hundreds of places at once.
+Her radio speaker crackling with static from the initial blast, it alive on multiple channels, with orders being give and status updates coming in from hundreds of places at once.